inetrg/spoki/README.md

 ### Scripts

 This folder contains two scripts to drop outgoing TCP RST,ACK packets.
 Since you likely don't have a telescope setup your host will respond to incoming SYNs with a RST,ACK and interfere with Spoki.
-One of the scripts sets an iptables rule to DROP these outgoing packets and the other script deleted the rule.
+One of the scripts sets an iptables rule to DROP these outgoing packets and the other script deletes the rule.